mishushakov/dialogflow-gateway-js/README.md

 Link your Agent to [Dialogflow Gateway](https://dialogflow.cloud.ushakov.co), you can find a detailed guide [here](https://github.com/mishushakov/dialogflow-gateway-docs/blob/master/guide.md)

-Then, connect client to your Gateway:
+Then, import the library and connect client to your Gateway:

 ```js
 import { Client } from 'dialogflow-gateway'